Chemicals found at the home of a Taylor Swift concert attack suspect, officials say

 The 19-year-old main suspect was arrested in Ternitz, south of Vienna, and the second person in the Austrian capital.

-Franz Ruf, the public security director at Austria's interior ministry, said authorities were aware of "preparatory actions" for a possible attack "and also that there is a focus by the 19-year-old perpetrator on the Taylor Swift concerts in Vienna," the Austria Press Agency reported.
+Ruf, the public security director at Austria's Interior Ministry, said authorities were aware of "preparatory actions" for a possible attack "and also that there is a focus by the 19-year-old perpetrator on the Taylor Swift concerts in Vienna," the Austria Press Agency reported.

-Ruf said the 19-year-old had pledged an oath of allegiance to the Islamic State group.

 The Austrian citizen is believed to have become radicalized on the internet.
 Ruf said that chemical substances were secured and were being evaluated.
 He didn't give more details.

-The cancelation came hours after authorities said security measures for the Swift concerts would be stepped up.
-Ruf said that there would be a special focus among other things on entry checks and concertgoers should plan a bit more time.
+The cancellation came hours after authorities said security measures for the Swift concerts would be stepped up.
+Ruf said that there would be a special focus, among other things, on entry checks, and concertgoers should plan a bit more time.

 Austrian Chancellor Karl Nehammer said in a post on social network X that “the cancelation of the Taylor Swift concerts by the organizers is a bitter disappointment for all fans in Austria.”